spear-sim/spear/docs/content_guidelines.md

 │       ├── SkyAtmosphere             #
 │       └── VolumetricCloud           #
 │                                     #
 └── Settings                          # All settings-related Actors are kept here.
-We allow content here to to deviate
+We allow content here to deviate
     |                                 # from our usual naming conventions.
     |                                 #
     ├── PlayerStart                   #